Hunting l Maine GuideMoose Safari l Fall in Maine l Boating l Ski Areas l Snowmobiling l Fun Facts

-Maine is the biggest of the New England states, and ATV'ers know Maine has thousand miles of trails, from woodsy pine groves, to wide open plains for side by sides, rugged mountain paths to fast tracks.
-Maine' ATV scene is scenic and abundant, and to a great extent - accessible thanks to cooperative landowners.
+Maine is the biggest of the New England states, and ATV’ers know Maine has thousand miles of trails, from woodsy pine groves, to wide open plains for side by sides and 4 runners,.
+Rugged mountain paths to fast tracks, Maine’s ATV scene is scenic and abundant, and to a great extent – accessible thanks to cooperative landowners.

 Maine is currently developing plans to create the biggest trail system and network in the Northeast, and possibly all of the country.
-Nearby and neighboring states of New York, New Hampshire, Massachusetts, Vermont and Connecticut don't begin to compare with the level and variety of Maine' multi-day riding trails.
+Nearby and neighboring states of New York, New Hampshire, Massachusetts, Vermont and Connecticut don’t begin to compare with the level and variety of Maine’s multi-day riding trails for ATVS and quad racers.

 ATV'ers should be mindful that without the use of private land, most trails wouldn't exist and riding is a privilege that is granted by the landowner.
 Also many Maine trails are not open during mud season.

-Throughout Maine, there are also state-owned or leased abandoned rail beds that are ideal for three-season ATV'ing.
+Throughout Maine, there are also state-owned or leased abandoned rail beds that are ideal for three-season ATV’ing.
 These railbeds include The Aroostook Valley Trail, the Bangor and Aroostook Trail, and the Jay to Farmington Trail which are all owned by the Bureau of Parks and Lands.
-Three additional ATV trail systems maintained by the ATV Program are: Mt.
+Three additional ATV trail systems maintained by the ATV Program are Mt.
 Blue, Turner, and Summerhaven.
-Remember these trails are also used for mountain biking and equestrian riding.
+Remember these trails are also used for mountain biking and equestrian riding, so be respectful and provide safe passage for bikers and horses.

 Maine has a favorable recreational use statute (Title 14, M.R.S.A.
-Section 159-A) which was adopted in 2005, that protects landowners, and is known as the "Landowner Liability Law." This tort states that if someone uses or passes through your land for outdoor recreation, you assume no responsibility and incur no liability for injuries to that person or that person' property.
-You are protected whether or not you give permission to use your land.
-This is good news for ATV'ers, as it frees landowners from litigation, making them more likely to allow access to their property.
+Section 159-A) which was adopted in 2005, that protects landowners, and is known as the “Landowner Liability Law.” This tort states that if someone uses or passes through your land for outdoor recreation, you assume no responsibility and incur no liability for injuries to that person or that person’s property.
+Land owners are protected whether or not they give permission to use their land.
+This is good news for ATV’ers, as it frees landowners from litigation, making them more likely to allow access to their property.

 Complete list of ATV guidelines.

-Note on Maine ATV Registration and Reciprocity: Maine no longer has reciprocity with any other state or province.
+Maine no longer has reciprocity with any other state or province for ATV license and permits.
 To legally ride Maine trails, you need a Maine registration for each vehicle at a cost of $68 each.
 If you join a Maine ATV club, the fee may be lower.

 Maine ATV Club Trails